-Willa Cather on Writing Through Troubled Times: A Moving Letter to Her Younger Brother
+Willa Cather on Making Art Through Troubled Times: A Moving Letter to Her Younger Brother

 “The test of one’s decency is how much of a fight one can put up after one has stopped caring, and after one has found out that one can never please the people they wanted to please.”

 How does one keep going when the going gets really, really tough?
 From The Selected Letters of Willa Cather (public library) — which also gave us Cather’s only surviving letter to her partner, the editor Edith Lewis — comes a magnificent letter 43-year-old Cather wrote to her younger brother on July 8, 1916.
 It was a trying time in Cather’s personal life — the heartbreaking end of an era: The great love of her life, the Pittsburgh socialite Isabelle McClung, had left her for a man she married, extinguishing the possibility of their companionship and romantic involvement that Cather so longed for.
 Judge McClung, Isabelle’s father, had just died, which only contributed to Cather’s anguishing sense of having lost a home.
 Meanwhile, she had grown increasingly disappointed with her own family’s crusade “to get mixed up with kings and move in the highest society,” while facing the force of their disapproval of her life as a writer and a queer woman.